 A Closer Look at RIPE’s Qualifying Practices: Methodology and Sources for No-Till

-We continually work to expand the set of RIPE100 qualifying practices.
+We continually work to expand the set of qualifying practices outlined in the RIPE Proposal.
 Here we highlight no-till.

 No-till provides robust environmental benefits